wiiikiii/vue-wordle/README.md

 You can make your own Wordle and send it to friends by base64-encoding a word and include it as the URL query, e.g. https://vue-wordle.netlify.app/?YmxpbXA= (this will also allow words that are not in the dictionary.)

 This repository is open sourced for learning purposes only - the original creator(s) of Wordle own all applicable rights to the game itself.

+## Changes

+- Available with german dictionary
+- german keyboard
+- new enter key
+- restart game when click on result